 - Adding non-slip mats and grab rails to the bath

-- Adding a transfer bench to the bath (if using a wheelchair)
+- Adding a transfer bench to the bath and/or a shower chair to the shower

 - Raising the height of toilet seats